Vosjedev/packager/README.md

 /# git      : clone URL using git clone command. no sha256sum support /# this option is disabled as only zip is currently supported for repos.
 /#
-/# make sure your file does not contain any empty lines, exept at the end.

 ```
 this file can be as short as: